tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades/3d: render an analytic primitive

 ## Pending
-- isosurface-extraction/sphere-march-cube: handle when the camera is inside of the cube
 - isosurface-extraction/sphere-march-cube: add an approach selector
 - isosurface-extraction/sphere-march-cube: implement the approach from
                                            'Ray Tracing of Signed Distance Function Grids'